 I will tell you the specific tips to deal with medium-to-low GPA in a moment, but the spirit is that you need to make your resume perfect in every other aspects.
-I have written an extensive guide on how to do just that – here’s the link, after reading this article, spend 30 minutes on that A-to-Z guide – it will save you weeks of resume drafting!
+I have written an extensive guide on how to do just that.
+After reading this article, spend 30 minutes on that A-to-Z guide – it will save you weeks of resume drafting!

-2.1 Direct screeners’ attention to other parts of your resume
+2.1 Direct screeners’ attention to other parts of your consulting resume

 How do we do that?
 By using other distractors for lazy eyes: